Institutes for the Achievement of Human Potential: Others

 In addition to the American Academy of Pediatrics, a number of other organizations have issued cautionary statements about claims for efficacy of this therapy.
 These include the executive committee of the American Academy for Cerebral Palsy, the United Cerebral Palsy Association of Texas, the Canadian Association for Retarded Children, the executive board of the American Academy of Neurology, and the American Academy of Physical Medicine and Rehabilitation.

 Hornby et al. call R.A.
 Cummins 1988 book The Neurologically Impaired-child: Doman-Delacato Techniques Reappraised (Croom Helm, ISBN 9780709948599), "The most comprehensive analysis of the rationale and effectiveness of the Doman-Delacato programme to date" and state Cummins uses neuroanatomy and neurophysiology to demonstrate that there is no sound scientific basis for the techniques used by the IAHP and concludes any benefit is likely due to increased activity and attention.
 Hornby et al. conclude, "It is now clear that the only results supporting the effectiveness of the programme come from a handful of early, poorly controlled studies."
 Kavale and Mostert and others also identified serious problems with the early research on the IAHP program.
 An analysis of higher quality studies found that students not receiving the treatment had better outcomes than those who were treated by the IAHP.

 A 2013 study found the claims of superior results of treatment by the IAHP were not substantiated.

-A 2006 retrospective study of 21 children by the IAHP and others of children with cortical visual impairment found significant improvement after use of the program the study had no control group.
+A 2006 retrospective study of 21 children with cortical visual impairment conducted by researchers from the IAHP, Lehigh University and University of Haifa found significant improvement after use of the program.
+Rather than an internal control group, the study compared outcomes to a similar external retrospective study of children by Hoyt et al. (2003), in which "patients received no visual stimulation programs but were seen for at least two evaluations."